 The FBI’s solicitation for 10mm pistols was issued in May 1989, with the Request for Proposals released in June 1989.
 While 21 manufacturers had indicated interest, only two of these manufacturers actually submitted test pistols: Colt and S&W. Glock filed a GAO protest in August 1989, claiming that S&W already had an inside track on the contract, given their close relationship with the FTU.
 Indeed, S&W had begun fabricating prototype 10mm pistols in late 1988 at the FTU’s request, delivering them in February 1989 for the FTU’s gelatin testing.
 Glock also pointed to the short time between the release of the RFP and the deadline for submissions, which was originally one month.
 While the FTU pushed back the deadline by roughly 3 weeks, it was done at S&W’s request.
 In addition, Glock claimed that the requirements for a steel-frame DA/SA pistol were arbitrary.
 However, the GAO dismissed Glock’s protest on December 26, 1989.

 With the GAO protest out of the way, the S&W 1076 was formally selected in January 1990.
 Field testing of production 1076 began in May 1990.
 The FBI Academy began issuing the 1076 to new agents in July 1990.
 However, general issue to field agents did not occur until December 1990.
-Alas, the issue was short lived.
-Due to serious malfunctions in the field and during range training, the S&W 1076 were recalled from service on May 31, 1991.
+Alas, the issue was short-lived because of serious malfunctions in the field and during range training.
 The incident in the field had happened in all places, Miami FL.
-After an arrest, an agent attempted to unload his 1076, and could not rack the slide.
+After an arrest, an agent attempted to unload his 1076 and could not rack the slide.
 Further examination noted that the trigger could not be pulled, nor could the hammer be cocked.
 As a result, the pistol would not have been able to fire if needed.

-The FBI’s 1076 pistols were not returned from S&W until October 1992, as they required significant rework by the custom gunsmiths of the S&W Performance Center.
-However, by this point all official interest was lost in the 10mm pistol.
-While individual agents could keep their refurbished 1076 if they so desired, no additional purchases of the 1076 were ever made.
-In the interim, the FTU had already begun issuing 9mm SIG-Sauer P226 (2,000 in total) as a replacement, and later standardized the P228.
+By October 1992, S&W came up with a solution that was acceptable to the FBI.
+On November 30, 1992, Director Sessions formally announced that the FBI would acquire 2,400 new production S&W 1076 pistols.
+These pistols would be assembled by the S&W Performance Center.
+(The original lot of returned pistols would be disposed of by S&W through commercial channels after refurbishment.)
+However, by this point interest had been lost in the 10mm pistol.
+While individual agents could keep their replacement 1076 if they so desired, no additional purchases of the 1076 were ever made and the contract was ultimately cancelled.
+In the interim, the FTU had already begun issuing 9mm SIG-Sauer P226 (2,000 in total) as a replacement, and later standardized on the P228.

 It is a myth that the FBI dropped the 10mm for the .40 S&W. For years, the FTU resisted approving a .40 S&W load for privately owned weapons.
 Until a .40 load was approved, there would be no pistols allowed in that caliber.
 The FTU ultimately selected a mid-velocity load using a 165gr JHP, instead of a clone of their mid-velocity 180gr 10mm load.
 The earliest known gelatin tests of these mid-velocity loads were completed in August 1993.
 However, it is unclear when it was actually approved for use.
 The FBI finally issued a solicitation for .40 caliber Double-Action Only pistols in February 1996.
 It would take until May 1997 for the FBI to announce the adoption of the Glock 22 and 23.
 The first Glocks would not be issued to new agents until October 1997.